 Five-Day Hand Carved Keepsake Box Workshop

 For those of you local enough here is an opportunity to learn your woodcarving skills on a week by week basis.
 Read the bare bones discription becays we will be following that format at a casual pace.
 The main difference is that you will be able to work on your projects at home as well.
 This is a unique opportunity for you to learn next to a skilled professional carver.
-The cost of each class is $30 if you pay as you go and $300 if you sign up for a ten-week session.
-Saturday Class every other week is a three-hour session at $40.00 Call for more info.
+The cost of each class is $35 if you pay as you go and $280 if you sign up for a eight-week session.

 Weekly Wood Carving Classes

 This is a new class for 2016.
 This is a carved bowl class.
 The rough turned bowl will be supplied and you can happily do creative ornanmental patterns on it's outside.

 June 10-12, 2016 Friday - Sunday